-We inform you that the data you have provided will be processed by computer in accordance with the principles established by current legislation on data protection (EU Regulation No. 679 of 2016) for the sole purpose of providing the information requested, and possibly to define/confirm the reservation of rooms and other services.
+We inform you that the data you provide will be processed by computer in accordance with the principles established by the current legislation on data protection (EU Regulation No. 679 of 2016) for the sole purpose of providing you with the requested information, and possibly to define/confirm the booking of rooms and other services.

-Among the purposes of the processing of the data provided must be understood to include those of the promotion of commercial and advertising initiatives with respect to which you will in any case have, and every time, the possibility to object, requesting the cancellation of your e-mail address from the list of those to which the above-mentioned messages are addressed.
+Among the purposes of the processing of the data provided should be understood to include those of the promotion of commercial and advertising initiatives with respect to which you will still have, and every time, the opportunity to object, requesting the deletion of the mail address from the list of those to which the aforementioned messages are addressed.

-In order to post a comment, however, in addition to the email address, you are required to enter your first and last name.
-Name and surname are published - and, therefore, disseminated - on the Web together with the comment posted by the user, the e-mail address is used exclusively for sending the news of the site.
+In order to post a comment, on the other hand, first and last name are required in addition to email.
+First and last name are published - and, therefore, disseminated - on the Web together with the comment posted by the user, the email address is used exclusively for sending news from the site.
 The opinions and comments posted by users and the information and data contained therein will not be used for any purpose other than their publication on the Blog; in particular, they will not be aggregated or selected in specific databases.
-Any processing for statistical purposes that the site may intend to carry out in the future will be conducted exclusively on an anonymous basis.
-While the dissemination of the user's personal data and those detectable from the comments posted must be understood as directly attributed to the initiative of the user, we guarantee that no other hypothesis of transmission or dissemination of the same is, therefore, provided for.
-In any case, the user has at any time the possibility of exercising the rights set out in art.
-7 of Legislative Decree 196/2003:
+Any processing for statistical purposes that it may be the site's intention to perform in the future will be conducted solely on an anonymous basis.
+While the dissemination of the user's personal data and those detectable from the posted comments must be understood to be directly attributed to the initiative of the user himself, we guarantee that no other hypothesis of transmission or dissemination of the same is, therefore, envisaged.
+In any case, the user has at any time the possibility of exercising the rights under Article 7 of Legislative Decree 196/2003:

 Article 7 - (Right of access to personal data and other rights)

-2. The interested party has the right to be informed:
+2. The data subject has the right to obtain the indication:

-(b) the purposes and methods of the processing;
+(b) of the purposes and methods of processing;

-c) the logic applied in the event of processing carried out with the aid of electronic instruments;
+(c) of the logic applied in the case of processing carried out with the aid of electronic instruments;

-3. The interested party has the right to obtain:
+3. The data subject has the right to obtain:

-b) the cancellation, transformation into anonymous form or blocking of data processed in breach of the law, including data whose retention is unnecessary for the purposes for which the data were collected or subsequently processed;
+(b) the cancellation, transformation into anonymous form or blocking of data processed in violation of the law, including data whose retention is not necessary in relation to the purposes for which the data were collected or subsequently processed;

-c) certification to the effect that the operations as per letters a) and b) have been notified, as also related to their contents, to the entities to whom or which the data were communicated or disseminated, unless this requirement proves impossible or involves a manifestly disproportionate effort compared with the right that is to be protected.
+c) certification that the operations referred to in letters a) and b) have been brought to the attention, also as regards their content, of those to whom the data have been communicated or disseminated, except where this proves impossible or involves the use of means manifestly disproportionate to the protected right.

 4. The data subject has the right to object, in whole or in part:

-a) for legitimate reasons to the processing of personal data concerning him, even if pertinent to the purpose of collection;
+(a) for legitimate reasons to process personal data concerning him/her, even if relevant to the purpose of collection;

 Cookie Policy

-This Cookie Policy is an integral part of the Privacy Policy above.
+This Cookie Policy forms an integral part of the Privacy Policy above.

-The user may express his/her consent to the use of cookies by continuing to browse the Sites, i.e. by scrolling, clicking on one of the internal links on the pages of the Sites, or by clicking on the "x" button or in any case by closing the short information banner visible at each first access to the Sites, as provided for by the provision of the Garante for the protection of personal data (no. 229 of 8 May 2014).
+Users may express their consent to the use of cookies by continuing to browse the Sites, i.e. by scrolling, clicking on one of the internal links on the pages of the Sites, or by clicking on the "x" button or otherwise closing the short information banner visible at each first access on the Sites, as provided for in the provision of the Garante per la protezione dei dati personali (no. 229 of May 8, 2014).

-Cookies are pieces of code (computer files or partial data) sent by a server to the user's Internet browser, automatically stored on the user's computer by the browser and automatically sent back to the server each time the site is accessed or subsequently accessed.
-A cookie usually contains the name of the website from which the cookie originates, the cookie's lifetime (i.e. how long it will remain on the user's device) and a value, which is usually a randomly generated unique number.
-On each subsequent visit, cookies are sent back to the website that issued them (first-party cookies) or to another website that recognises them (third-party cookies).
-Cookies are useful because they allow a website to recognise a user's device and they serve a number of purposes, for example, to enable you to navigate efficiently between pages, remember your favourite sites and generally improve your browsing experience.
-They also help to ensure that the advertising content displayed online is better targeted to a user and their interests.
+Cookies consist of portions of code (computer files or partial data) sent by a server to the user's Internet browser, automatically stored by said browser on the user's computer, and automatically sent back to the server at each occurrence or subsequent access to the site.
+Usually a cookie contains the name of the Internet site from which the cookie originates, the cookie's vital lifetime (i.e., how long it will remain on the user's device) and a value, which is usually a randomly generated unique number.
+On each subsequent visit, cookies are sent back to the website that originated them (first-party cookies) or to another website that recognizes them (third-party cookies).
+Cookies are useful because they allow a website to recognize a user's device and serve a variety of purposes such as, for example, enabling efficient navigation between pages, remembering favorite sites, and generally improving the browsing experience.
+They also help to ensure that advertising content displayed online is more targeted to a user and their interests.

-If you choose to disable cookies, this may affect and/or limit your browsing experience on the Sites, for example, you may not be able to visit certain sections of a Site or you may not receive personalised information when you visit the Sites.
+If you choose to disable cookies, this may affect and/or limit your browsing experience within the Sites, for example you may not be able to visit certain sections of a Site or you may not receive personalized information when you visit the Sites.

-The way it works, as well as the options for restricting or blocking cookies, can be adjusted by changing the settings on your internet browser.
-Most internet browsers are initially set to accept cookies automatically, but you can change these settings to block cookies or to be notified when cookies are sent to your device.
-There are a number of ways to manage cookies, so please refer to the help screen of your browser to see how to adjust or change your browser settings.
-You can change the default configuration and disable cookies (i.e. block them permanently) by setting the highest level of protection.
+How this works as well as options to restrict or block cookies, can be adjusted by changing the settings on your internet browser.
+Most internet browsers are initially set to accept cookies automatically, however, you can change these settings to block cookies or to be notified whenever cookies are sent to your device.
+There are several ways to manage cookies, for this purpose you should refer to your browser's help screen to see how to adjust or change its settings.
+In fact, the user is allowed to change the default configuration and disable cookies (i.e., block them permanently) by setting the highest level of protection.

 Below is the path to follow to manage cookies from the following browsers: